Why Your Mower Wont Turn Over Unless Spark Plug Is Out?

 The Importance of more complicated law Mower Maintenance

-Regular maintenance keeps your mower in good shape.
-It can also prevent common problems.
+Regular maintenance keeps your mower in good shape and prevents common problems like compression issues that make starting difficult.
 Here’s what to do:

 First, clean your mower after each use.
-Pay attention to the mower deck.
-Remove any grass clippings.
+Pay attention to the mower deck and remove any grass clippings that can trap moisture and cause corrosion.